Best Case Interview Books: 18 Books Ranked (2026)

 But here's the problem with most case interview practice: doing full cases every day is inefficient.
 You spend 40 minutes on a case when you really only need to work on one specific skill, like structuring frameworks or solving math problems faster.

 This workbook solves that problem.
-It lets you hone in on the specific skills you're weak in, so you can work smarter, not harder.
+It lets you hone the specific skills you're weak in, so you can work smarter, not harder.

 What makes it great: